 Certain types of nutritional deficiencies, such as vitamin C and K deficiency, may also contribute to bleeding gums.
 If you are suffering from frequent bleeding gums, ask your general practitioner to test your blood for levels of these vitamins.
 If you are low in vitamin C, add more citrus fruits like oranges into your diet.
 If you are low in vitamin K, try consuming more leafy green vegetables like kale and baby spinach.

 It’s a little-known fact that pregnancy can play a role in bleeding gums.
-Pregnant women experience hormonal and chemical changes, some of which may encourage bleeding of the gums.
-This typically goes away within a couple of months after giving birth, however.
+When your hormones fluctuate, your gums become more susceptible to sensitivity and bleeding.
+Pregnant women go through particularly intense hormonal and chemical changes during their term.
+Sensitivity typically goes away within a couple of months after giving birth, however.

 Tips For Preventing Bleeding Gums